 Track number of complaints received and processed related to soil erosion and sediment control (SE/SC).

-- SMC continues to track the number of complaints received and processed related to soil erosion and sediment control. - According to records, between March 1, 2018 and February 28, 2019, 8 SE/SC complaints were received and processed by SMC staff.
+SMC continues to track the number of complaints received and processed related to soil erosion and sediment control as a component of inspections.

 D.6 Site Inspection/Enforcement Procedures